Constitution for the United States of Africa

 Section A - President

-(1) The Presidency of Africa is the executive authority of the United States of Africa, which Presidency is to be headed by a popularly elected president.
-The president of Africa shall hold office during the term of four years and may seek reelection once only.
+(1) The executive power of the United States of Africa shall be vested in the Presidency of Africa, to be headed by a popularly elected president.
+The president of Africa shall hold office during the term of four years.
 Article 2 (B) (2) applies to the location of the Presidency.

 (4) As set forth in Article 1 (E) and (F), the requirements for political organizations and independents apply to presidential elections.
 Independent presidential candidates must each have the required number of signatures from at least two thirds of the states.